MediaJel/mediajel-tracker/README.md

 ## Description

-A plug and play tracker that collects Page view & Ecommerce data (... and possibly more?)
-In terms of options & configurations it only takes in 1 argument after the URL string which is `appId` Please see <b>Usage</b> below.
-We are hoping to add `collector URLs` as a parameter in the query string as well.
+A plug and play tracker that collects Page view & Ecommerce data ... and possibly more?
+In terms of options & configurations it only takes in 1 argument after the URL string which is `appId`.
+Please see <b>Usage</b> below, We are hoping to add `collector URLs` as a parameter in the query string as well.

+<b>NOTE:</b> For Mediajel, the collector the script tag points to is currently the test collector as its default collector.
+We're going to enable an option in the query string to indicate the collector URL.

 ## Usage